IBM Cloud Docs

 root.tar.gz

-The root.tar.gz is part of the final secure execution enabled IBM Hyper Protect Container Runtime image and contains all operating system files.
-It is stored on the image's first partition (boot partition) as /boot/root.tar.gz.
+The root.tar.gz is part of the final secure execution that is enabled by an IBM Hyper Protect Container Runtime image and contains all operating system files.
+It is stored on the first partition (boot partition) of the image as /boot/root.tar.gz.

 Following is the shasum of the ibm-hyper-protect-container-runtime-1-0-s390x-24 root.tar.gz.